-Unaligned regulatory support Geographical customer Markets in the EU, US, and China preferences offer different conditions regarding over-the-air updates, cybersecurity and autonomous driving.
-Understanding the impacts of the new homologation processes regionally and could limit
+Unaligned regulatory support Geographical customer

-Decentral accountabilities
+Markets in the EU, US, and China preferences offer different conditions regarding over-the-air updates, cybersecurity and autonomous driving.
+Understanding the impacts of the new homologation processes regionally and could limit is hard.

-To successfully transform, it is necessary to have a dedicated onboard software development) team and executive to oversee progress along all value chain segments.
+Decentral accountabilities To successfully transform, it is necessary to have a dedicated progress along all value chain segments.